Hgreen528/Hgreen528.github.io/README.md

 * **Token Efficiency:** Every prompt has been iteratively refined to produce the desired high-quality, structured output using the fewest possible tokens.
 This granular approach ensures that the operational costs for both the business and the end-user are kept as low as possible, without sacrificing the quality or speed of the generation process.

+### **Challenge 2: Evaluating Story Generation Pricing Through Analysis of Fixed Costs, Operational Costs, LLM API Costs**

+### **Challenge 3: Adding Maxium Pedagogical Value**

+### **Challenge 4: Intuitive and Minimalist UI Design**

 ### **6. Future Development**

 The project is designed with a clear roadmap for future enhancements, focusing on deepening the pedagogical value and optimizing the business model.

 * **Data-Driven Optimization:** Implement a dedicated statistics table to track API costs, generation times, and user ratings, allowing for data-informed prompt engineering and feature development.
 * **Enhanced User Engagement:** Introduce features like story ratings, progress tracking, and gamification to improve user retention.
+* **Active Knowledge Checks:** Integrate a means of testing a users understanding of the generated story
+* **Conversation Mode**: Utilizing the existing breakdown system, allow users to have conversations while leveraging the analysis system for aiding in understanding
+* **Chatbot Tutor**: Add a chatbot style interactive window allowing the user to clarify any additional questions about the learning material, where the LLM has full context on the material in question